httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-Different applications will have varying requirements about what information from the client certificate is needed, such as the subject and/or issuer distinguished name, subject alternative name(s), serial number, subject public key info, fingerprint, etc..
-Furthermore, some applications, such as
+Different applications will have varying requirements about what information from the client certificate is needed, such as the subject and/or issuer distinguished name, subject alternative name(s), serial number, subject public key info, fingerprint, etc. Furthermore, some applications, such as
 {{?RFC8705}}, make use of the entire certificate.
-In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this document opted to pass the full encoded certificate as the value of the `Client-Cert` field.
+In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this document opted to pass the full, encoded certificate as the value of the `Client-Cert` field.

-The validation of the client certificate and chain of the mutually-authenticated TLS connection is typically performed by the TTRP during the handshake.
+The validation of the client certificate and chain of the mutually authenticated TLS connection is typically performed by the TTRP during the handshake.
 With the responsibility of certificate validation falling on the TTRP, the end-entity certificate is oftentimes sufficient for the needs of the origin server.